 Front Load Washing Machine Tips and Tricks By Zalmen Pollak

-One thing you should know before bringing home your new and highly efficient front load washing machine is that this is not your mother’s Old washing machine.
+One thing you should know before bringing home your new and highly efficient front load washing machine is that this is not your mother’s old washing machine.
 Your old habits have to change if you are to get the most out of your purchase.
-Front loading washing machine are different in almost every way from your trusty old top load washer.
+Front loading washing machine is different in almost every way from your trusty old top load washer.

-High efficiency detergent is specially formulated for use in front load washing machine.
+High-efficiency detergent is specially formulated for use in the front load washing machines.
 Manufacturers will routinely recommend using only this type of soap in their machines because it is concentrated and produces less suds.

 2) Leave the Door Open When not in Use